cemreyilmaz/preprivalry/README.md

 The goal of preprivalry is the preprocessing of binocular rivalry data which are collected via PsychToolbox in MATLAB environment in the project by NeuroVision research group in the University of Graz.
-A rivalry data-set can be analyzed by using this package if it is organized as required.
+A rivalry data-set can be preprocessed by using this package if it is organized as required.

 ## Installation